Green papaya salad: Additional ingredients

 Green papaya salad is often served with glutinous rice and kai yang/ping gai (grilled chicken).
 It can also be eaten with fresh rice noodles or simply as a snack by itself with, for instance, crispy pork rinds.
 The dish is often accompanied by raw green vegetables such as water spinach and white cabbage wedges on the side to mitigate the spiciness of the dish.

 Variations

-It is believed to have originated in Laos, from where it was exported into Cambodia, Thailand and Vietnam.
-Variations of the dish are found throughout Thailand, Cambodia, Vietnam and as well as in the West, where it is more commonly known by its Thai name.

-A non-spicy green papaya salad version also exists in Laos, Vietnam and Thailand, which is much sweeter; it often contains crushed peanuts and is less likely to have fish paste or brined crab.
+A non-spicy green papaya salad version exists in Laos, Vietnam and Thailand, which is much sweeter; it often contains crushed peanuts and is less likely to have fish paste or brined crab.
 Dried brine shrimp are used in this Central Thai version.
 There are also versions that make use of unripe mangoes, apples, cucumbers, carrots and other firm vegetables or unripe fruit.
 Besides using varieties of fruits or vegetables as the main ingredient a popular option is to use vermicelli rice noodles wherein the dish is known as tam sua.

 Instead of papaya, other ingredients can be used as the main ingredient.
 Popular variations in Laos and Thailand include the salad with: